Vasily Malyshkin

-Vasily Fedorovich Malyshkin (Василий Фёдорович Малышкин; 26 December 1896 – 1 August 1946) was a Soviet major general during World War II.
+Vasily Fedorovich Malyshkin (Васи́лий Фёдорович Малы́шкин; 26 December 1896 – 1 August 1946) was a Soviet major general during World War II.
 Following his capture during Operation Typhoon he defected to Nazi Germany becoming a leading member and propagandist for the Committee for the Liberation of the Peoples of Russia (KONR).
 In the aftermath of the German defeat he was captured by the American army, which in turn transferred him to the Soviet Union where he was executed for treason.

 Military career

 Vasily Malyshkin was born at the Markov mine outside of Donetsk on 26 December 1896, into a family of ethnic Russians.
 From August 1908 until June 1916 he studied in a gymnasium in Novocherkassk.
 In October 1916, he enlisted as a private into the 252nd Reserve Regiment.
 In June 1917, he enrolled into the Chuhuiv Infantry School after the completion of which he returned to his old unit in the rank of Praporshchik.
 He joined the Red Army in April 1918.
 Initially leading a company of the 2nd Red Donetsk Regiment during the Russian Civil War.
 In May, he assumed command of a battalion and served as the deputy commander of the 334th Rifle Regiment.
 In September, he was promoted to the post of commander of the 319th Rifle Regiment.
 In February 1920, he was transferred to the 351st Rifle Regiment and in April to the 174th Rifle Regiment.
 During the course of the war he was wounded twice, later receiving the Order of the Red Banner and the Order of the Badge of Honour.
 In April 1921, he took over the 7th Caucasus Rifle Regiment.
 In October 1924, he enrolled into the Military Academy of the WPRA, graduating in June 1927.
 Afterwards he was appointed to the staff of the 33rd Rifle Division in Mogilev.
 In October 1930, he began teaching at the Vystrel course of infantry officer training in Moscow.
 In December 1933, he became the director of an infantry school in Kiev.
 In May 1935, he was appointed commander of the 99th Rifle Division.
 In December 1936, he was sent to Chita where he served as the deputy commander of the Transbaikal Military District.
 In August 1937, he was appointed commander of the 57th Special Corps in Ulan-Ude.